YMCA NSW Youth Parliament

 Past participants have found it valuable to seek sponsorship to cover the program fee.
 Your local MP, council, school, service clubs and community groups are often keen to support young people in the local area involved in programs like Youth Parliament.
 The YMCA also offer a limited number of fee-assisted places in the program which are available upon application each February.

 Is YP right for me?

-If you are passionate about making change in NSW: you will be the voice of young people in your electorate, advising MPs & decision-makers on matters affecting young people.
+- Are passionate about advocating for change?
+You will be a voice for young people in your electorate, advising MPs & decision-makers on matters affecting young people.

-Youth Parliament is also a great opportunity for you to develop skills in leadership, public speaking, debating and team work.
+- Do you want the opportunity to develop skills in leadership, public speaking, debating and team work?

-If you want to learn more about government & law-making: you will be able to meet with and talk to decision-makers & learn first-hand how Government & the Parliament operate.
+- Do you want to learn more about government and law-making?
+You will be able to meet with and talk to decision-makers & learn first-hand how Government and the Parliament operate.

-If you want to meet other young people and form new friendships: the program includes two great camps & you can really get to know people & form friendships that last for years.
+- Do you want to meet other young people and form new friendships?
+The program includes two great camps and you can really get to know people and form life long friendships.

-What did previous Youth MPs have to say about it?
+What previous Youth MPs had to say about the program

 “Educational, eye-opening, professional and just great”